-But he also lost his wife, the love his life, a half decade before.
+But he also lost his wife, the love of his life, a half-decade before.
 We became friends.
 He told me that he never got over it.
 Even tough he experienced tragedy — he still had a positive outlook on life and did good things.

 He truly cared about others.
 I have to be honest, my first business wasn’t great, but he still gave me a chance to do business with him.

 He always said: “I just try to avoid being unsuccessful.”
 That is the number one thing I learned from him.
 He said that you should study what makes you unsuccessful, unhappy, broke, fat, stupid.
 Then, eliminate those things out of your life.

 To this day, I still live by that advice.
 I like his concept of trying not to be unsuccessful.
 Because what is success?
 The second best definition that I’ve found comes from Bob Dylan, my favorite musician of all time.